 Extra care should be exercised when choosing entertainment for the conference dinner.
 The organisers must make sure that music (if present) should be ambient and should not be too loud that conversations become impossible.

 The guided tour of Bari was very well received and respondents recommended a repetition of this type of social event.
-Although keeping in mind that not all host cities are appropriate for such initiatives, organisers of future events are encouraged to propose social events of a cultural as a complement to food & drink receptions.
+Although keeping in mind that not all host cities are appropriate for such initiatives, organisers of future events are encouraged to propose social events of a cultural as a complement, or alternative, to food & drink receptions.

 Co-location policy